xHugo21/sensitive-data-detector/multiagent-firewall/README.md

 ## Usage

 ### Via the backend package
-Our `backend/` package exposes an HTTP API that can be used to automatically call the multiagent pipeline.
+Our `backend/` package exposes an HTTP API that can be used to serve an endpoint and call the multiagent pipeline.
+See `backend/README.md` for more information

 ### From another Python project